CHRONIC PAIN CHAMPIONS

 3. Those who are resilient

 I can identify with all three types during my personal journey with pain.
 Early in my journey, I was the victim.
-It was the surgeon's fault for my pain.
-I was set on making that doctor pay for his mistake and make my pain go away.
+It was the surgeon's fault for the pain.
+I was set on making that doctor pay for his mistake and make the pain go away.

 As the pain continued, I became the catastrophizer.
 It quickly became gloom and doom.
 I become fearful of the pain.
 I worried about all the terrible things that might happen because of the pain.
 And I worried about my future and the future of my family.